Hiking in Park City

 Coming up on the lake from the trail // source: Olivia Hutcherson

 Hitting the lake is the closest most Utahns get to a day at the beach.
 There are several beautiful lakes in the Park City area, but one of our favorites is Bloods Lake.
 We’ve written about it in detail before.
-The lake itself has a beautiful color, cold snow-melt waters, an interesting shoreline, and plenty of open space for lounging, playing, and dining.
+The lake has a beautiful color, cold snow-melt waters, an interesting shoreline, and plenty of space for lounging, playing, or a picnic.

 Bonus: If you want more hiking and another lake, you can push on to rugged Lackawaxen Lake.
 This second lake sits a little higher up, and the trail offers steep climbing, more meadows, and a striking boulder field.
-Lackawaxen Lake is a stark contrast to Bloods Lake, showing more bare stone and fallen trees than the latter’s densely wooded shore and placid waters.
+Lackawaxen Lake starkly contrasts Bloods Lake, showing more bare stone and fallen trees than the latter’s densely wooded shore and tranquil waters.

 Bloods Lake Trail on AllTrails.com »